 More about classic rock

-"Somebody has to be the kind of songwriter who doesn’t give a sh*t if he gets called pretentious."
+"Somebody has to be the kind of songwriter who doesn’t give a shit if he gets called pretentious."
 Ian Anderson on the inspiration behind Jethro Tull's RökFlöteThe surreal moment America caught its first sight of "Weird Al" Yankovic

 Latest